- Serving Size: 2.5g /cup

 Black teas are higher in tannins than other teas, the perfect tea to pair with stronger cheeses.

-Tea and Food Pairings - What tea goes with what foods? - by Shanti Tea
+Tea and Food Pairings - What tea goes with what foods? - by Richard Isaac

 When enjoying some of the better dining establishments in town, you will usually see your menu items accompanied by a wine suggestion – and it definitely makes a difference!
 Choosing the right wine is an important part of the food selection process, and can make or break the overall dining experience.
 In fact I know some people who will select their meal based on their wine preference for the evening, using the meal to accentuate the wine!
 Tea selection is just as important.
 Our exposure to good quality loose-leaf teas is increasing, with these same establishments offering a higher quality and diverse selection of teas, not to mention the great selection of high quality Shanti teas our customers have at home as well, right?
 So the question of which tea to goes with which foods is becoming increasingly relevant.
 Today’s article is aimed at helping you to make that choice.